Ada-Developers-Academy/core-about-ada/tools/learn-lms.md

 ### Activities

- Many topics also include activities, which are group activities that will be fascilitated during roundtables.
+ Many topics also include activities, which are group activities that will be facilitated during roundtables.

  ![An activity](../assets/activity.png)